roboscienceorg/book/source/Motion/DriveSystems.rst

    Four Wheel Steer (FWS).
 This vehicle has four axles each is connected to the frame by a lockable pivot.
-In addition to motion see in the DDD design, if there is sufficient rotational motion in the axles, this conifguration can spin in place. [fig:FWS]
+In addition to motion see in the DDD design, if there is sufficient rotational motion in the axles, this conifguration can spin in place.

+.. _`fig:AD`:
 .. figure:: MotionFigures/pivot_brake.*
    :width: 60%
    :align: center